Fath Union Sport

-Fath Union Sport (إتحاد الفتح الرياضي), commonly called FUS or FUS Rabat, is a Moroccan professional football club based in Rabat and currently playing in the first division.
+Fath Union Sport (إتحاد الفتح الرياضي), commonly known as FUS Rabat, is a Moroccan professional football club based in Rabat and currently playing in the Botola Pro.
 The club was founded on 10 April 1946.
 'Fath Union Sport' is the name of the sports club which encompasses everything from Basketball to the game of Chess.

 History

 Foundation

-Fath Union Sport de Rabat was founded on 1946 when Morocco was under the French protectorate.
-The club is considered the heir of Union Sportive de Rabat-Salé, founded on 1932, which was the first nationalist club in Morocco according to the late Père Jégo, one of the Moroccan football historic symbols.
-This club was dissolved by the French authorities in 1944.
+Founded on April 10, 1946 by the Marocain Nationalists, the Fath Union Sports is an omnisports club, located in a football section, based on the name of the most ancient clubs in the country.
+It was the héritier of the Union Musulmane de Rabat-Salé (USMRS), created in 1932, and was officially announced on 7 October 1932.
+The USM Rabat-Salé introduced the first Muslim clubs in the country, if this was not the first, and it was a veritable lance of a movement associated with the Marocaine Jeunesse.

-After the foundation of Fath Union Sport de Rabat. the French authorities refused its integration with the French National Football League under the pretext that it was a nationalist club.
+The club competes in the Champions League of the 1st Division Amateurs, qualified in the 3rd division of the Maroc Football Association League, which is imported and placed in the Premier Division, and is the elite of the Marocain Football League Division D. 'Honour, and also participate in the North African Cup, on the local local tour.

 Relationship with Prince Moulay Abdallah

-Prince Moulay Abdallah was one of the biggest fans of FUS de Rabat and also the honorary president of the club, he supported the team financially and helped to attend many goals that are still entrenched in the memories of all Moroccan football fans.
+Prince Moulay Abdallah was one of the biggest fans of FUS de Rabat and also the honorary president of the club, he supported the club financially and helped lead the club to many achievements that are still etched in the memories of Moroccan football fans.

 The late prince used to come to the stadium to see the training session without being recognized and to organize friendly games to harden the club's players and make them more efficient.